What Is SECA Tax? A Simple Guide to Self-Employed Tax Obligations

 How Much Should Small Businesses Set Aside for Taxes?

-As a general rule, small business owners should set aside 30 percent of their income to cover their federal and state tax obligations.
-There are a few different methods you can use to set aside your business taxes:
+An accountant can help you determine how much you should set aside, but it is often recommended that you set aside 30% of your income to cover federal and state taxes.
+There are a few different methods you can use to set aside your business taxes::

 - Per-payment method: This method works well for new businesses that aren’t yet able to accurately estimate their annual earnings.
 Every time you receive a payment from a client, put 30 percent of the money you collect into a savings account for taxes.